elvisomondi/Creating-Spotify-Playlist-Containing-liked-YouTube-Videos/README.md

-# Exporting Your YouTube Video Playlist To Spotify
+# Create Spotify Playlist Containing Your Liked YouTube Videos
 A simple script that takes your liked videos on Youtube, and generates a Spotify playlist based on the song in your liked videos.

 ## Table of Contents